ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     the Additional Authenticated Data value,
     and the JWE Authentication Tag
-    (which is the Authentication Tag input to the calculation) using the specified content encryption algorithm,
+    (which is the Authentication Tag input to the calculation) using the content encryption algorithm specified in the "enc" header parameter, returning the decrypted plaintext and validating the JWE Authentication Tag in the manner specified for the algorithm, rejecting the input without emitting any decrypted output if the JWE Authentication Tag is incorrect.

-    returning the decrypted plaintext and validating the JWE Authentication Tag in the manner specified for the algorithm, rejecting the input without emitting any decrypted output if the JWE Authentication Tag is incorrect.
+1. If Integrated Encryption is being employed, verify that no "enc" header parameter is present.

 1. If Integrated Encryption is being employed, decrypt the JWE Ciphertext